parse-community/docs/_includes/graphql/optimization.md

 * Parent
 * Child

-**In majority of use cases prefer to reference the parent object inside the child and use child query style**
+In the majority of use cases it's best to reference the parent object inside the child and use a child query style.

 ```graphql
 # A Good Schema